navapbc/template-infra/docs/infra/set-up-infrastructure-tools.md

 [Terraform](https://www.terraform.io/) is an infrastructure as code (IaC) tool that allows you to build, change, and version infrastructure safely and efficiently.
 This includes both low-level components, like compute instances, storage, and networking, as well as high-level components, like DNS entries and Software-as-a-Service (SaaS) features.

-You may need to install different versions of Terraform on your machine because different projects may require different versions of Terraform.
-The best way to manage Terraform versions is with [Terraform Version Manager (tfenv)](https://github.com/tfutils/tfenv).
+You may need to install different versions of terraform on your machine because different projects may require different versions.
+We recommend managing terraform with [Terraform Version Manager (tfenv)](https://github.com/tfutils/tfenv).

-Follow these steps to set up tfenv:

 1. Use [Homebrew](https://brew.sh/) to install tfenv:
     ```bash